detorresramos/Reach.io/README.md

-# Feel reached at a time when people need it most
+# Feel reached at a time when we need it most

 Social media feels empty and superficial.
 It feigns connection and causes feelings of anxiety, depression, isolation, and more.
 And the Covid-19 Pandemic has certainly not helped, causing us to feel more alone than ever.
 Thus we find it necessary to leverage modern tools to remedy this general sentiment.